MohammadYounes/rtlcss/README.md

 ### Supported Processing Directives

 When RTLing a CSS document, there are cases where its impossible to know if the property value should be mirrored or not!
 If the rule selector need to be changed!
 Or a none directional property have to be updated.
-In such cases, RTLCSS provides processing directives in the form of CSS comments ```/*rtl:...*/```:
+In such cases, RTLCSS provides processing directives in the form of CSS comments, both standard ```/*rtl:...*/``` and special/important ```/*!rtl:...*/``` notations are supported.

 Two sets of processing directives are available, on Rule and Declaration level.